Our curriculum intent:

 The impact of our curriculum:

 Our curriculum ensures that our children develop detailed knowledge and skills across the curriculum and, as a result, achieve exceptionally well and is reflected in our consistently high outcomes for our pupils.
 Pupils with SEND and those in receipt of pupil premium funding achieve very well.
 Pupils have a love of reading and read widely and often, with fluency and comprehension appropriate to their age.
 They enjoy the challenge of maths and are able to apply mathematical knowledge, concepts and procedures appropriately for their age.
 Behaviour is excellent.
 Pupils’ personal development is a strength and is evident in the way that pupils contribute to the life of school and how they interact with each other and the world around them.
 Our pupils understand and express their emotions well and handle interpersonal relationships judiciously and empathetically.
 Pupils develop into confident, attentive, independent learners ready for the next stage in their education.
-Our pupils are continually growing as empathetic, independent and emotionally intelligent learners and citizens.
+Our pupils are continually growing as resilient, independent and emotionally intelligent learners and citizens.